-- 78 hrs individual study
+- 24 hrs lecture

-- 10 hrs personal study counseling
+- 4 hrs personal study counseling

 - 6 hrs laboratory course

-- 20 hrs student project
+- 20 hrs student presentation

-- 24 hrs lecture
+- 26 hrs student project

 - 10 hrs problem session

-- 20 hrs student presentation
+- 78 hrs individual study period

 Handling uncertain knowledge has been one of the central problems of AI research during the past 30 years.
 In the 1970s and 1980s uncertainty was handled by means of formalisms that were linked to rule-based representation and reasoning methods.
 Since the 1990s probabilistic graphical models, in particular Bayesian networks, are seen as the primary formalisms to deal with uncertain knowledge.
-Both early and new methods for represensenting uncertainty are studied in the course, where in particular various aspects of Bayesian networks are covered.
+Both early and new methods for representing uncertainty are studied in the course, where in particular various aspects of Bayesian networks are covered.
+The new name of the course is: Bayesian and decision models in AI